 - (a) The arrangement by non-indigent consumers must include the payment of the current monthly account plus the payment of arrear debt. - (b) The arrear debt can be paid as follows: - - (i) Income group R1500 R5000.
-Over a maximum period of 36 months, with interest provided payments are made monthly by the due date. - (ii) Income group R5000 and more Over a maximum period 24 months, interest free provided payments are made monthly by the due date.
+Over a maximum period of 36 months, with interest provided payments are made monthly by the due date. (ii) Income group R5000 and more - Income group R5000 and more Over a maximum period 24 months, interest free provided payments are made monthly by the due date.